fract4d/gnofract4d/examples/README.md

 ```
 examples/python/simple_mandelbrot.py
 ```
-Then  you should see a new file `simple_mandelbrot.png` in the project root folder.
+Then you should see a new file under `examples/output`.

 ## C++ examples